 The flat fee will generally apply for bank transfers, as the percentage charge is lower for these.
 However, if you’re buying using a credit or a debit card, the flat fee will likely be lower than the percentile one so it will not be applied.
 This is because the credit card rates are higher, resulting in a higher fee than the flat fee.

-You might be buying cryptocurrencies as a long term investment, on the belief that you will get a strong return over time.
-Another way of achieving this would be to put your cash in a savings account.
-Wealthsimple’s savings account, for instance, provides a 2 percent interest rate, and can be used to make purchases.
+You might be buying cryptocurrencies as a long term speculative investment, on the belief that you will get a strong return over time.
+Another way of achieving this would be to put your cash in a savings account or in an automated investment portfolio.

 |Region||Credit/Debit Buys||Bank Transfers*|

 Currency conversions on Coinbase simplify the process of switching between two different cryptocurrencies, as it can be completed within a single transaction.
 For example, instead of selling your bitcoin on an exchange to free up money to buy Ethereum, you can directly change the currency from Bitcoin to Ethereum within Coinbase.

 The spread margin for digital currency conversions is up to two percent.
 As an additional feature for American users, US dollars can be treated as a digital currency, meaning you can buy and sell cryptocurrency without paying a larger transaction fee.